carbon-language/carbon-lang/llvm/docs/UserGuides.rst

 :doc:`Release notes for the current release <ReleaseNotes>` This describes new features, known bugs, and other limitations.

-:doc:`LLVM Testing Infrastructure Guide <TestingGuide>` A reference manual for using the LLVM testing infrastructure.

 :doc:`TestSuiteGuide`
   Describes how to compile and run the test-suite benchmarks.